study-ORCATech-cloud/learn-and-earn-fork/docs/deployment-guide.md

 ## Overview

-This guide explains how to deploy the ORCATech Learning Platform to GitHub Pages, making it accessible via a public URL like `https://yourusername.github.io/your-repo-name`.
+This guide explains how to deploy the LabDojo Learning Platform to GitHub Pages, making it accessible via a public URL like `https://yourusername.github.io/your-repo-name`.

 ## Prerequisites